Dakota State University students walking around campus

 2. Describe the value of the scholarship/research/creative activity to the PI/team, to DSU, and to the discipline(s).

-3. If applicable, state the value of the project to the greater good, and the general public (broader impacts).
+3. As applicable, state the value of the project to the greater good, the general public (broader impacts).
 The committee understands that this is not immediately apparent for many early-stage projects.

 1. Provide a timeline for accomplishing various phases of the project.

-2. Summarize project costs, e.g. research time, materials and supplies, equipment, and/or travel, and any other expected costs that will be incurred in the process of completing the project) and provide an explanation of how those costs will be covered.
+2. In a detailed project budget, summarize project costs, e.g. materials and supplies, travel, research time, and any other expected costs that will be incurred in the process of completing the project) and provide an explanation of how those costs will be covered.
 Projects requiring the purchase of materials to complete the proposed scope of work must include estimates in the budget.
-Otherwise, award funds for research time will be disbursed at intervals during the project and at the completion of the project pending satisfactory final reporting.

 notate bene:

 • Do not assume that REDA will automatically calculate the difference between the proposed budget and the maximum award to be used as compensation for faculty time.
-This is a common error that results in maximum disappointment.
+This is a common error that tends to produce disappointment.

-• Do not assume that unspent funds in any category of an FRI award budget can be converted to salary support.
+• Do not assume that unspent funds in any category of a FRI award budget can be converted to salary support.

-1. Summarize the scholarship/research/creative activity goals from your Professional Development Plan and explain the relationship between this project and those goals.
+1. Briefly summarize the scholarship/research/creative activity goals from your Professional Development Plan and explain the relationship between this project and relevant goals.

-2. Build PDP submission and presenter participation in DSU Research Symposium into your timeline, as both are relevant to on-campus PD efforts and to building a vibrant intellectual community.
+2. Build presenter participation in DSU Research Symposium into your timeline, as it is key to on-campus PD efforts and to building a vibrant intellectual community.

-All proposals must be submitted electronically in a single .pdf to Research@dsu.edu by the submission deadline (9/18/22, 9:00 p.m.).
-Late proposals, those without a signature from a supervisor/dean, and proposals that do not comply with formatting guidelines will be returned without merit committee review (see template).
+All proposals must be submitted electronically in a single .pdf to Research@dsu.edu by 9/23/24, 9pm for priority consideration.
+Proposals without a signature from a supervisor/dean, and proposals that do not comply with formatting guidelines will be returned without review (see template).
+This same RfP will be remain open on a first-come, first meritorious proposals served basis.
+All FRI funding for the current cycle will be committed/encumbered by April 1, 2025.

 Each project proposal will undergo a two-stage review: